-Only Kigali City has a significant percentage of the population working more than 35 hours a week, which is related to the higher than average proportion of jobs in Kigali that are non-farm paid work.
+Only Northern Province has a significant percentage of the population working more than 35 hours a week.
+This is related to the higher than average proportion of jobs in Kigali that are non-farm paid work.

-In Gakenke district, 79% of adults worked 35 hours or fewer in all their jobs in the seven days prior to the survey data collection and are classified as underemployed.
-Gakenke district is ranked fourth at national level by level of underemployment.
+In Gicumbi district, 71.6% of adults worked 35 hours or fewer in all their jobs in the seven days prior to survey data collection and are classified as underemployed.
+This is higher than the national average of 67.8%.